An AI Agent That Learned

 Deep dive

 Every inbound WhatsApp message routes through a classifier that places it into one of 15 service categories, auto-completes any missing fields it can infer, and asks the user to confirm before proceeding.
-The structural backbone the model learned to recognize was extracted from the company’s nine years of chat history.
+The structural backbone the model learned to recognize was extracted from the company’s 11 years of chat history.

 Bureaucratic4,018